nextcloud/documentation/admin_manual/installation/nginx_configuration.rst

           **post_max_size** values.
 You’ll need to restart php5-fpm and nginx services in order these changes to be applied.

 .. note:: ownCloud comes with its own ``owncloud/.htaccess`` file.
-If PHP-FPM is used, it can't read ``.htaccess`` PHP settings unless a PECL extension is installed.
-If PHP-FPM is used without the PECL extension installed, settings and permissions must be set in the ``owncloud/.user.ini`` file.
+If PHP-FPM is used,
+          it can't read ``.htaccess`` PHP settings unless the ``htscanner`` PECL extension is installed.
+If PHP-FPM is used without this PECL extension installed, settings and permissions must be set in the ``owncloud/.user.ini`` file.